darexsu/ansible-role-molecule/README.md

         molecule_install: true
 ```
 Testing:
-1) You have to re-login. if you are already logged as molecule-user.
+1) You have to re-login. if you have already logged as molecule-user.
 ```
 exit
 ```